KjetilTeigen/RTSA_Wi-Fi_Profiles/README.md

  - U-NII-3 - 20, 40 MHz
  - Wi-Fi 5GHz - all channels, 20,40,80 and 160MHz

+Wi-Fi 6GHz
+ - Wi-Fi 6E and Wi-Fi 7 profile originally made by Aaronia with some color and name changes
+ - Wi-Fi6E - U-NII-5 for Europe (for now)

-This is how the all bands profile looks like 😍🛜
+This is how the all 5GHz bands profile looks like 😍🛜

 ![all_bands](https://github.com/KjetilTeigen/RTSA_Wi-Fi_Profiles/blob/main/Wi-Fi5GHz_all_bands_picture.png)